teambit/docs/docs/workspace/01-overview.md

 > TODO - diagram

+As each component is its own isolated module with dependencies and configuration, Bit supports managing components with vastly different tech-stacks in the same workspace.
+For example, you can have both Stencil and React components and have them depend on one another.

 ## Initializing Workspace

 Initialize Bit workspace by running bit init command.
 The folder in which the workspace was initialized, is set as the workspace root.